 The provisions are consistent across all 28 EU member states, which means that companies have just one standard to meet within the EU.
 However, the bar for compliance is set is quite high.
 The GDPR will certainly require most companies to make a large investment if they wish to meet the new requirements.

-The Regulation enters into force on 25 May 2018, and unlike the Directive, it requires no other action from national parliaments in order to become law.
+The Regulation entered into force on 25 May 2018, and unlike the Directive, it requires no other action from national parliaments in order to become law.
 It is automatically transposed into law in every EU member state.

 Why the GDPR?